Strong-willed children don't need to be tamed—they need to be understood.

 Have a strong-willed child?
-You’re lucky!
-Strong willed children can be a challenge when they’re young, but if sensitively parented, they become terrific teens and young adults.
+You're lucky!
+A Strong willed child can be a challenge when they're young, but if sensitively parented, they become terrific teens and young adults.
 Self-motivated and inner-directed, they go after what they want and are almost impervious to peer pressure.
-As long as parents resist the impulse to “break their will,” strong-willed kids often become leaders.
+As long as parents resist the impulse to “break their will," strong-willed kids often become leaders.

 What exactly is a strong-willed child?